 Luckily, ragweed has its weaknesses and may be controlled effectively with cultural practices such as mowing, hand pulling weeds, and proper lawn fertilization.
 When the weed is still young, it may be controlled effectively by weeding with the use of a hoe.
 However, if the plant is already mature, it will leave behind roots that will regrow.
 Weeds should be pulled before they flower so that they are not able to spread seed or pollen and create new plants.
 Improving soil by implementing a proper fertilization plan can also help to give turfgrass a fighting chance and result in the production of a thick lawn, which can outcompete ragweed.
 A final cultural practice that homeowners can implement is regular mowing of the lawn.
 Continuous mowing will cause the ragweed plants to lose strength overtime and decline, which will also help to keep the weeds from flowering and producing seed.

 If cultural practices aren’t able to help get ragweed under control, there are also chemical options that can stop this problem before it overtakes your home lawn.
-A pre-emergent that can be used to control ragweed is Snapshot 2.5 TG (active ingredients trifluralin and isoxaben) which is applied as a granular formula before the weed emerges in the early spring.
-Another pre-emergent herbicide that can target ragweed is Gallery 75 Dry Flowable (active ingredient isoxaben) which can control weeds for up to eight months after an application.
-One easy to use post-emergent option is Crossbow Specialty Herbicide – 2, 4-D & Triclopyr BEE (active ingredients 2, 4-D, Triclopyre BEE).
 The best time to apply a post-emergent to ragweed would be in the late spring or early summer, when the plants are still young but easy to identify.
 Check out some of our recommended pre- and post-emergent herbicide products for ragweed below.

 These herbicides have the potential to suppress and control ragweed and other problematic weeds when applied correctly; however, it is essential to read the label carefully before making an application.
 This will help to ensure the product is compatible with your lawn and will not cause any damage.